hanshoi/go-turso/README.md

 # GETH stack - Go, Echo, Turso and HTMX  by Quteo

 Full text active search on the Edge with turso + fly.io.

-An example project for getting following technologies to work with golang.
+Uses Golang and the following technologies.

 - HTMX
 - Echo